openqasm/openqasm/README.md

 We are currently looking for applications to join the [Technical Steering Committee](https://github.com/openqasm/openqasm/blob/main/governance.md#structures).
 If you are interested in standing in the election, please contact John Lapeyre, the current Secretary, at [john.lapeyre@ibm.com](mailto:john.lapeyre@ibm.com) before the 30th of November, 2023.

-Please familiarize yourself with the expectation of the role before sending an email about your candidacy.
-You must already be a [Contributor](https://github.com/openqasm/openqasm/blob/main/governance.md#roles) to the project, or have previously secured the nomination of one of the current TSC members.

 The election will be held in a OpenQASM TSC meeting (open to all Contributors) at a later date, to be announced.
 Watch this space, or the [\#open-qasm channel on the Qiskit Slack server](https://qiskit.slack.com/archives/CG8JSE0UB) ([invitation link](https://ibm.co/joinqiskitslack)) for further details.